 Dental Novocaine Usage

 Novocain can be used for dental treatments such as filling cavities or as a spinal anesthetic.
 It is injected into the spine or the jaw to block the transmission of nerve sensation to the brain.
 This avoids the patient from recognizing pain.
-Drugs.com indicates that the injection begins working within two to five minutes and lasts about 60 to 90 minutes.
+The Novocaine injection begins working within two to five minutes and lasts about 60 to 90 minutes.

 Side Effects of Dental Novocaine

 It’s suggested that you stop using novocaine and look for emergency situation medical attention or call your doctor right away if you experience any of the following uncommon but severe side effects: